-The IPS peer entity will send DTLS/TLS Alert Messages to indicate warnings, and fatal errors during the authentication process (port 5098 key tag 0x0A) for IP based media.
-Key tag 0x0A for AVLC based media.
+The IPS peer entity will send DTLS/TLS Alert Messages to indicate warnings, and fatal errors during the authentication process (port 5098 key tag 0x0A).
 Aircraft should be able to receive these messages without negative consequences.
 While it is desirable that the aircraft use these messages to guide the authentication and connection processes, each avionics manufacturer may develop their own methodology.
-Alert messages will only be sent for messages that header information is intact; otherwise messages busted in RF will be ignored.
+Alert messages will only be sent for messages where header information is intact; otherwise messages busted in RF should be ignored.
 The Alert Protocol Message shall be the same as recorded in RFC 5246 and takes the form: